Abatement

 Intellectual property is the legal ownership of creations like copyrights, patents, trademarks, and designs that you can include in your will and pass on to beneficiaries.

-An interim distribution is a partial payment of [inheritance](/glossary/inheritance) made to beneficiaries during estate administration, before all debts, taxes, and expenses are finalized and the estate is fully settled.
+An interim distribution is a partial inheritance payment made to beneficiaries before all debts, taxes, and expenses are finalised.

 Intestacy occurs when someone dies without a valid will, meaning strict legal rules—rather than the deceased's wishes—automatically determine who inherits their estate.